ray-project/ray/doc/source/ray-observability/getting-started.rst

 Ray Status
 ~~~~~~~~~~

-The Jobs view displays the Autoscaler status of the Ray Cluster.
+The Jobs view displays the status of the Ray Cluster.
 This information is the output of the ``ray status`` CLI command.

 The left panel shows the autoscaling status, including pending, active, and failed nodes.
 The right panel displays the cluster's demands, which are resources that cannot be scheduled to the cluster at the moment.
 This page is useful for debugging resource deadlocks or slow scheduling.